JVLegend/JVLegend.github.io/cv.md

 				newspapers, covers such as the Financial Times,</li>
 			<li>Co implemented a Bayesian spatial model using Twitter data applied on calculating ideological ideal points for legislative actors in Brazil.</li>
 		</ul>
-		<h3>External Jounalism Operator</h3>
-		<h5>Company: Rede Globo [07/2008-09/2009]</h5>
-		<p>Acted in aid of adjustment of satellite signals from mobile units of telejournalism, color correction, equipment assembly and lighting for journalism outdoors production.</p>

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Head of Artificial Intelligence</h3>